enabledhq/enabledhq.github.io/_posts/2016-08-31-jobs-to-be-done.md

 _We also wrote about platform as a business model and its flavours in another [blog post](http://blog.enabled.com.au/platform-business-model/)._

-There is a very compelling job story behind Grabr which stems from a unique situational factor (Remember the formula Persona + motivation + situation + expected outcome = Product?)
+There is a very compelling job story behind Grabr which stems from a unique situational factor (Remember the formula **Persona + motivation + situation + expected outcome = Product**?)

 Nonetheless, safety and legal issues such as smuggling might become obstacles to growth, often due to the nature of a peer-to-peer platform.
 If Grabr could safeguard their business like Airbnb and Uber, they stand a good chance of becoming a disruptive force.

-_*Disclaimer: We’re not affiliated, endorsed by or in any way connected with any of the products mentioned here._
+_*Disclaimer: We’re not affiliated, endorsed by or in any way connected with the products mentioned here._